Futur-Tech/futur-tech-zabbix-docker/README.md

 # This script will automatically pull the latest version of the branch ("main" in the example) and relaunch itself if a new version is found.
 Then it will run deploy.sh.
 Also note that any additional arguments given to this script will be passed to the deploy.sh script.
 ```

-Finally import the template XML in Zabbix Server and attach it to your host.
+Finally import the template YAML in Zabbix Server and attach it to your host.